openminted/alvis-docker/documentation/OMTD-docker-interface.md

-# Common interface for the OMTD dockerized components
+# How to define an interface for the OMTD dockerized components

-## Docker images of components

-## Prerequisities for a common interface
+## Common requirements

-## Prerequisities for an integration to the OMTD registry
+## Requirements for an integration to the OMTD registry

-## Prerequisities for an integration to the OMTD Galaxy instance
+## Requirements for an integration to the OMTD Galaxy instance